ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

    Space: O(n)
    ```

-7. [**Find Value**] Given the root of a binary tree and a target value, write a function to return a boolean representing whether or not the target value is in the tree.
+7. [**Find Value**] Given the root of a binary tree and a target value, write a function to return a boolean indicating whether or not the target value is in the tree.

    ```python
    def findTarget(root, target):